 A new generation of the Mercedes-Benz A-Class compact hatch is brewing and we have new, more revealing spy shots as well as video.

-We’ve already been treated with a preview of the design in the form of the Aesthetics A design study (shown below).
-Specifically, the study previewed a new A-Class sedan confirmed to be in the works, but its front section should closely resemble the design used on the A-Class hatch.
+We’ve already been treated with a preview of the design in the form of the A Sedan concept.
+Specifically, the concept previewed a new A-Class sedan confirmed to be in the works, but its front section should closely resemble the design used on the A-Class hatch.